mendix/docs/content/data-hub/general/data-hub-api-how-to-examples.md

 2. Environment that the data source is deployed to: `POST environment`
 3. The published services from the application (data sources) : `PUT published-endpoints`

 When the application and environment is already registered in the Catalog, then you can proceed to the [`PUT published-endpoints`](#reg-service-ex).

-An example Odata v3 service –  **DataHub_Sample_1.0.0_OData3** – is provided in [Sample Contract File](#ex-metadata) (in the required escaped JSON format) that you can use whe n you are trying out the API calls.
+An example Odata v3 service – **DataHub_Sample_1.0.0_OData3** – is provided in [Sample Contract File](#ex-metadata) (in the required escaped JSON format) that you can use when you are trying out the API calls.

-{{% alert type="info" %}}

-OData service contract files must be included in the request body in escaped JSON format.
+{{% alert type="info" %}}OData service contract files must be included in the request body in escaped JSON format.
 There are several online converters available for converting your *.xml* files into this format such as one available from [Freeformatter.com](https://www.freeformatter.com/json-escape.html#ad-output).
-Just paste the contents of your files and convert them to the escaped format.

-{{% /alert %}}
+Just paste the contents of your files and convert them to the escaped format. {{% /alert %}}

 ### 4.1 Registering the `Howto5-App` {#ex-reg-app}
 In this example, you are going to register an app called **Howto5-App**.
 The details of the app are included in the JSON format request body given below.